b97jre/RNAseqcourse/source/isoform-denovo.rst

    cp -r /proj//b2013006/webexport/downloads/courses/RNAseqWorkshop/isoform/deNovo/mappedTrinityBAMfiles .

-They can also be downloaded from `here
+Now they can also be downloaded from `here
 <https://export.uppmax.uu.se/b2013006/downloads/courses/RNAseqWorkshop/isoform/deNovo/mappedTrinityBAMfiles/>`_

 Download a few of them and compare the experiments to see if you can identify different isoforms.
 How does the